kenibarwick/hello_jenkins/README.md

 # hello_jenkins
-Test project to show CI in Jenkins
+Test project to show Cx in Jenkins